INM-901 for Alzheimer's disease

 InMed has conducted several in vitro and in vivo studies to test the pharmacological effects of INM-901, a cannabinoid analog, in Alzheimer’s disease preclinical models with promising results demonstrating disease-modifying effects.

-A summary of INM-901 in vivo preclinical study results:
+A summary of INM-901 preclinical study results:

 - INM-901 displayed neuroprotective effects by reducing cell death in an amyloid-beta-induced cytotoxicity study